 Anne Alexander: And remarkable that it all comes back to the same thing.

 Rob Beemer: And how simple it is.
 And I love it when in the segment with the kids [at the Holistic Life Foundation] in Baltimore hearing a child explain it and being so deeply moved by it.
 Yet it’s so simple that we all overlook it.

 Anne Alexander: If somebody wants to learn more and go see the film, how do they find it?

-Rob Beemer: The best thing to do is go to the website to find a screening.
-We were going to be in over 50 theaters across the US and Canada but due to concerns about the coronavirus, we’re accelerating our plans for a global online release on April 10.
+Rob Beemer: We were going to be in over 50 theaters across the US and Canada but due to concerns about the coronavirus, we’re accelerating our plans for a global online release on April 10.
+It will be available to rent or purchase directly at on our website.
+And in the spirit of a global release, we’ll have subtitles in at least five languages (Spanish, French, German, Portuguese for Brazil, and Hindi).
 In addition, there are so many great things that we filmed that we didn’t have a chance to use, we’re going to be providing more content on the site.
 We got so much good stuff, we had to make some tough choices!